Slimewizzard/PriestPower/README.md

 4. **Make Changes**: Modify assignments as needed (requires Leader/Assist)
 5. **Auto-Sync**: Changes broadcast automatically to all ClassPower users

+> **Note**: If you open a class module, use the "close module" button to unload the class module when you are done assigning.

 > **Note**: Non-leaders can only view their own class's assignments.
 Raid Leaders/Assistants can view and edit ALL class modules.

 ### Tank Manager